awsdocs/amazon-ecs-developer-guide/doc_source/service-autoscaling-targettracking.md

 ### Step 2: Configure Service Auto Scaling<a name="tt-configure-autoscaling"></a>

-Now that you have launched a cluster and created a service in that cluster that is running behind a load balancer, you can configure Service Auto Scaling by creating scaling policies to scale your service out and in in response to CloudWatch alarms\.
+Now that you have launched a cluster and created a service in that cluster that is running behind a load balancer, you can configure Service Auto Scaling by creating scaling policies to scale your service out and in response to CloudWatch alarms\.

 **To configure basic Service Auto Scaling parameters**

-1. On the **Service: sample\-app\-service** page, your service configuration should look similar to the image below \(although the task definition revision and load balancer name will likely be different\)\.
+1. On the **Service: sample\-app\-service** page, your service configuration should look similar to the image below, although the task definition revision and load balancer name are likely to be different\.
 Choose **Update** to update your new service\.
 ![\[Choose your configuration options\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/images/sample-app-service.png)

 1. On the **Update service** page, choose **Next step** until you get to **Step 3: Set Auto Scaling \(optional\)**\.